shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 gpg --edit-key shiddy@shiddy.io
 ```

-Here we want to select a specific subkey with `key 1` and then telling saying that specific key should be sent to our smartcard with `keytocard`.
+Here we want to select a specific subkey with `key 1` and then telling saying that specific key should be sent to our smart card with `keytocard`.

 **Note** You will see that the specific subkey is selected when it has an asterisk **(\*)** next to it